All souls know this from birth...

 a cord that connects past and future.

-Persona 4 is an Urban Fantasy Role-Playing Game Spinoff of the popular Shin Megami Tensei JRPG franchise (specifically, the Persona sub-series), made by Atlus for the PlayStation 2, and released in July 2008 in Japan and November that same year in North America, with a European release following suit in March 2009.
+Persona 4 is an Urban Fantasy Role-Playing Game, and the fourth numbered sequel in the Shin Megami Tensei JRPG franchise's Persona sub-series, developed by Atlus for the PlayStation 2 and later the PlayStation Vita.
+It released in Japan on July 10th, 2008, in North America on December 9th, and in Europe on March 13th, 2009.

 You are an Ordinary High-School Student moving to the rural town of Inaba for one year while your parents are working abroad.
 Soon after you settle into your new home with your uncle and young cousin, a series of impossible murders begin to rock the sleepy town: victims who suddenly disappear, only for their bodies to be found hanging upside down from telephone poles with no obvious cause of death.